2002 FIFA World Cup qualification – CONCACAF final round

-The CONCACAF Final Round of the CONCACAF zone of the 2002 FIFA World Cup qualification, was contested between the 6 remaining teams of the qualification process.
+The CONCACAF final round of the CONCACAF zone of the 2002 FIFA World Cup qualification, was contested between the six remaining teams of the qualification process.
 The teams were placed into a single group, with matches played against each other on a home-and-away basis.
 The top three teams would qualify for the 2002 FIFA World Cup.
+Costa Rica topped the group with 23 points, and finished with the best record of any CONCACAF team in the history of the hexagonal.